-5. Funding Policy
+5. Notes Receivable

-a) Prior to plan amendments in 2014, the Province was committed to make payments if the assets of the Plan were insufficient to provide for pension payments as they became due.
+Prior to plan amendments in 2014, the Province was committed to make payments if the assets of the Plan were insufficient to provide for pension payments as they became due.
 In addition, a funding policy existed which required the Province to make special contributions when the Plan's funded level declined below 90 percent.